lilJuan4168/lilJuan4168/README.md

 </h1>

 <h1 align="center"><b>About me</b></h1>
-<p>My name is Juan Manuel Araoz, I am a <b>data-oriented programmer</b> with a preference for data engineering and data science.<br> I've been in the technologic industry for a while, i started my studies with electronics and now I'm immersing myself into the world of the data.</p>
+<p>My name is Juan Manuel Araoz, I am a <b>data-oriented programmer</b> with a preference for data engineering and data administration.<br> I've been in the technologic industry for a while, i started my studies with electronics and now I'm immersing myself into the world of the data.</p>

 <h1 align="center"><b>What do i do?</b></h1>
 <p>I was trained to give <b>solutions focused on data</b>, such as extraction, management, storage, visualization and predictions using machine learning models.</p>